twinklebob/jekyll-ttskch-theme/_drafts/1900-simplicity.md

 For me, I'm realising that it's hard to break free of old habits and old measures of success, especially when you become more established.
 I can imagine that the next generation will be much freer of the trappings of modernity than my generation.

+I've thought about and [written about]({{ site.baseurl }}{% post_url 2018-02-02-how-avoid-capitalism-community %}) these sorts of things for ages, but the reality is it's hard to make those changes sometimes.
+It's much easier to start off that way.

-So what you be willing to compromise on?
+What from the modern world would you be willing to compromise on?
 What could you never let go of?

 Photo credit: